Sheikh Mohammed Centre for Cultural Understanding

 Timings

-• The center is open to visitors on working days from 9am to 5pm
+• The centre is open to visitors on working days from 9 a.m. to 5 p.m.

 Important Information